jklzz02/Cities-Rest-API/README.md

 chmod +x bin/tokengenerator
 ```

-Now simply run the script with this command
+Now simply run the script with this command  to generate a sample Token

 ```bash
 ./bin/tokenGenerator